maxwell-bland/PLC-Structured-Text-to-PLCopen-XML-Translator/README.md

-# Ruby PLC Structured Text to PLCopen XML Translator Library
+# PLC Structured Text to PLCopen XML Translator

 This project implements a minimal parser in ruby for PLC structured text programs.
 It supports a large number of language features, with the exception of